hartwigmedical/pipeline5/README.md

 While the tools bucket is used only at image-creation time, this bucket is used by multiple stages in every run.
 However as with the tools bucket this bucket's contents must be promoted from development to production when a deployment is done.

+The resources bucket can be configured at runtime with `-resource_bucket`.
+The default for production is `common-resources-prod`.

 ### 3.3 Virtual Machines